mateidragony/portfolio/extra/resume/resume.md

 to ensure impactful narratives.
 - Engage with the development team to foster innovation and elevate the IDS digital presence.

+**TechStart Intern** &#124; May 2025 &ndash; August 2025

+Liberty Mutual &#124; Indianapolis, IN

+- Lead efforts to modernize CI/CD infrastructure by migrating deployment pipelines from Bamboo to GitHub Actions in order to create a unified, efficient, and secure software delivery process across the organization.
+- Develop and test automated workflows, enhancing build and deployment speed for internal applications.

 **TechStart Intern** &#124; May 2024 &ndash; August 2024